This house was the home of Presidents John and John Quincy Adams and their families, a total of four generations.

 The house was in the Adams family for four generations.
 Brooks was the last Adams to live there, and he was very aware of the historical significance of his family.
 He stated in his will that nothing in the house could be rearranged or removed.
 This made the tour very interesting for us.
 When we entered the house and looked into the first room, I could easily imagine John and Abigail sitting in front of the fireplace.
 It made the Adams come alive for me.
 Because nothing has been moved, and because each tour is only supposed to have 10 people, the area roped off for the public in some of the rooms was very small, and our group was very tightly packed.

-Dad had been teaching Beth the Presidents and First Ladies all week, and she was very familiar with John, Abigail, John Quincy and Louisa.
+Dad had been teaching my daughter the Presidents and First Ladies all week, and she was very familiar with John, Abigail, John Quincy and Louisa.
 She thought it was pretty cool to see their house, and she kept asking intelligent questions about them all through the tour.
 When I showed her portraits of each of the Adams, she took long, hard looks and told me she thought Abigail was pretty.
 I think she enjoyed the house as much as the rest of us did.
-Mom, Dad and Sally all said this was the highlight of the entire vacation for them.
-Beth preferred the tunnel on the expressway in Boston.
+Mom, Dad and wife all said this was the highlight of the entire vacation for them.
+My daughter preferred the tunnel on the expressway in Boston.

 I wasn’t allowed to take any video in the house, and I wasn’t sure if I was supposed to take photographs.
 But there were too many of us for our guide to keep track of, so I hung back in one room and took this picture of the chair the John Adams was sitting in when he died.

 We spent about half an hour in the house, then went into the garden.
 It was too early in the season for flowers, but we did see some trees that John Quincy planted.
 The house was a lot smaller when John and Abigail bought it.
 In this photo you can see how narrow it originally was.